Predicting memorization within Large Language Models fine-tuned for classification

+We provide a theoretical justification for our approach and validate its effectiveness on three different language model architectures fine-tuned on three different classification datasets.
+Moreover, we demonstrate that our method is easily applicable to other classification scenarios by successfully applying it, without modification, to a vision model trained from scratch.
+We provide hyperparameters and package implementations to facilitate the adoption of our method in a wide range of classification settings.

+This method lays the groundwork for developing effective tools to evaluate models during training, assess their privacy risks, and efficiently prevent unintended memorization.

-This work received financial support from Crédit Agricole SA through the research chair "Trustworthy and responsible AI" with École Polytechnique.
-This work was granted access to the HPC resources of IDRIS under the allocation 2023-AD011014843 made by GENCI.
-Finally, we thank Arnaud Grivet Sébert and Mohamed Dhouib for discussions on early versions of this paper. }{ \textit{Hidden acknowledgements for double-blind reviews.} }
+\begin{ack} This work received financial support from Crédit Agricole SA through the research chair “Trustworthy and responsible AI” with École Polytechnique.
+This work was performed using HPC resources from GENCI-IDRIS 2023-AD011014843.
+We thank Arnaud Grivet Sébert and Mohamed Dhouib for discussions on this paper. \end{ack}